LorenzoTa/Tartaglia-s-triangle/README.md

  * The main creation or distruction control

 Consider that building a bigger triangle requires bigger calculations: You can draw a 127 (or more) row triangle in few seconds on a modern calculator if you want.
-If this is the case consider that the values of any element in rows are cached by the main Perl program, so that following calculation will use cached values with no speed penalty.
+If this is the case consider that the values of any element in rows are cached by the main Perl program, so that following calculations will use cached values with no speed penalty.
+Obviously more memory is needed.

 The next part is a number of experiments you can do with the aritmetic triangle.
 The experiments looks very similar: